 COVID-19 AND HUMAN RIGHTS

 COVID-19 is an unprecedented crisis that continues to affect day-to-day life in many ways.
 This sometimes includes accessing the public services and places that are open to the public.
 In uncertain and challenging times like these, human rights are paramount.
-It is critical that people know their human rights, acknowledge the rights of others, and understand their protections under The Saskatchewan Human Rights Code.
+It is critical that people know their human rights, acknowledge the rights of others, and understand their protections under The Saskatchewan Human Rights Code, 2018.
 The Commission encourages everyone to keep human rights central in decision making throughout the COVID-19 pandemic.

 Visit saskatchewan.ca/covid19 to find out more about COVID-19 in Saskatchewan.

 DISCRIMINATION AND COVID-19

-People who have contracted, or are perceived to have contracted, COVID-19 could be considered to have a disability, as defined by The Saskatchewan Human Rights Code.
-As such, discrimination against persons who have, or are perceived to have, COVID-19 – for reasons unrelated to public health and safety – may be prohibited under the Code.
+People who have contracted COVID-19 could be considered to have a disability, as defined by The Saskatchewan Human Rights Code.
+As such, discrimination against persons who have COVID-19 – for reasons unrelated to public health and safety – may be prohibited under the Code.

 Discrimination related to COVID-19 runs contrary to the Code when it involves a prohibited ground, and takes place in what are often called the social areas of life– such as employment, education, and public services.